atks/cavstools/README.md

 output
 a. labels with principal components

-###fasta ID extraction with length annotation
+### fasta ID extraction with length annotation

 cavstools extract_id refseq.fasta

-###assembly comparison with bam file and filling in the bases
+### assembly comparison with bam file and filling in the bases

 cavstools compile assembly.fasta bam

-###5. assembly comparison with bam file and filling in the bases
+### assembly comparison with bam file and filling in the bases

 cavstools compile assembly.fasta bam